 And of course, my hubby was drawn into this project, he was sweet and stopped working with big ol’ manly tools to help with this little door!
 We went ahead and made two and will be sending one to our granddaughters so they can have a perfect residence for their little fairies.

-How to Make a Horseshoe Fairy Door:
+What you need to make a Horseshoe Fairy Door:

 - 2- 5/8 X 1 7/8 Decorative Hasps (see pictured below)